NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 ### What is a Security Group?

 A security group is a virtual firewall that's controlling traffic to your EC2 instance.
 When you first launch as EC2 instance you associate it to 1 or more instances.
 You have the ability to add rules to these security groups that allows traffic to or from these instances.

+### Security Groups - General

+1. Any security group rules apply immediately
+2. Security groups are **_stateful_**.
+Inbound rules automatically add outbound rules
+3. All traffic is blocked by default and included through the rules.
+Whitelist
+4. All outbound traffic is allowed
+5. You can have multiple EC2 instances within a security group.
+6. You can have multiple security groups attached to EC2 instances.
+7. You cannot block specific IP addresses using Security Groups, use Network Access Control Lists.
+8. You can specify allow rules, but not deny rules.